Herbie helps you identify and correct floating point error in your numeric programs. But what is floating point error, and how does Herbie measure it?

 numbers, does have an exact real-number answer (one), but Herbie

-can't compute that exact answer because the intermediate steps are
+can't compute that exact answer because the intermediate values

 get a warning if this

 happens.Herbie's percentage accuracy metric only averages over valid points.
 This means that when you change your precondition, you change which points are valid, and that can change the percentage accuracy reported by Herbie.
-This is useful: if you know there's a rare error, but Herbie thinks error is low, you can change your precondition to focus on the points of interest.
+This is useful: if you've observed a floating-point error, you can tailor your precondition to focus on inputs near the one you've observed.

 for x = 1e100